-It looks like a second-generation Nintendo Switch is inevitable, even if Nintendo itself hasn't confirmed the news yet – the Nintendo Switch has been such a smash hit that there's no way it isn't going to be given a sequel when the time is right.
+It looks like a second-generation, upgraded Nintendo Switch is on the way, even if Nintendo hasn't made if official yet – the Nintendo Switch has been such a smash hit that there's no way it isn't going to be given a sequel when the time is right.

 - Best Nintendo Switch deals

-This is the big question, so we can all get saving up: when will the Nintendo Switch 2 launch?
-According to Nintendo of America President Reggie Fils-Aimé, it doesn't sound like it's going to be in 2019.
+This is the big question, so we can all get saving up: when will the Nintendo Switch Pro launch?
+We're well into 2021 now, and there's still not much sign of Nintendo unveiling its next bit of gaming hardware.

 Cast your mind back to March 2017, because that's when the Nintendo Switch first went on sale, having been announced the previous October.
 That means the Switch launched five years after the Wii U appeared on the scene – so is another five-year gap looking likely?

 Well, we'd say five years at the least.
 Nintendo has specifically stated that it wants the console's life-cycle (opens in new tab) to stretch beyond the usual five-year window.
 As such, it could be a good few years before we see a reimagined Nintendo Switch.